 See the Slovakian NRN website for further information about their LAG support services as well as their decentralised regional approach and opportunities for transnational cooperation with Slovakian RDP partners.

 Festive footnote

-We would like to wish all our readers the very best for the festive season and good tidings for a rewarding 2010.
+We would like to wish all our readers the very best of festive wishes and good tidings for a rewarding 2010.